medusa-project/metaslurper/README.md

 # Requirements

-The only requirement is JDK 8+.
+The only requirements are JDK 8+ and Maven 3.
 CPU and memory requirements are minimal.

 # Build